school-brainhack/school-brainhack.github.io/content/en/modules/dmri_intro/index.md

 conda create --name myenv dMRI_workshop
 ```

-When conda asks you to proceed, type y:
+When conda asks you to proceed, type y.

 2) Activate the new environment:
 ```